 Google Slides Orientation: When to Use Landscape and Portrait Mode?

-Advantages of Landscape Mode:
+Pros of Landscape Mode:

 - It’s the most common setting and compatible with most projectors and screens.